Bowling

 Bowling is a target sport and recreational activity in which a player rolls a ball toward pins (in pin bowling) or another target (in target bowling).
-The term bowling usually refers to pin bowling (most commonly ten-pin bowling), though in the United Kingdom and Commonwealth countries, bowling could also refer to target bowling, such as lawn bowls.
+Most references to bowling are to pin bowling, specifically tenpin bowling, played in the United Kingdom and Commonwealth countries.
+Bowling can also refer to target bowling, such as lawn bowls.
+Bowling is played by 120 million people in more than 90 countries, including 70 million people in the United States alone.

-In pin bowling, the goal is to knock over pins on a long playing surface known as a lane.
-Lanes have a wood or synthetic surface onto which protective lubricating oil is applied in different specified oil patterns that affect ball motion.
-A strike is achieved when all the pins are knocked down on the first roll, and a spare is achieved if all the pins are knocked over on a second roll.
-Common types of pin bowling include ten-pin, candlepin, duckpin, nine-pin, and five-pin.
+In pin bowling, players knock over pins on a long smooth surface called a lane.
+Lanes have a wood or synthetic surface with protective lubricating oil applied in different oil patterns that affect ball motion.
+A strike is achieved when all the pins are knocked down on the first roll, and a spare is achieved if all remaining pins are knocked over on a second roll.
+The most common variation of pin bowling is tenpin; other variations include candlepin, duckpin, nine-pin (kegel), and five-pin.
 The historical game skittles is the forerunner of modern pin bowling.

-In target bowling, the aim is usually to get the ball as close to a mark as possible.
+In target bowling, the aim is usually to get a ball as close to a mark as possible.
 The surface in target bowling may be grass, gravel, or synthetic.
 Lawn bowls, bocce, carpet bowls, pétanque, and boules may have both indoor and outdoor varieties.
-Curling is also related to bowls.

-Bowling is played by 120 million people in more than 90 countries (including 70 million in the United States alone).
+Curling may be considered target bowling, but on ice.

 Variations

-Bowling games can be distinguished into two general classes, pin bowling and target bowling.
+Bowling is split into two general classes: pin bowling and target bowling.

 Pin bowling

-Five main variations are found in North America, with ten-pin being the most common but others being practiced in the eastern U.S. and in parts of Canada:
+Five main variations are played in North America, with tenpin being the most played but others being practiced in the eastern U.S. and in parts of Canada: